Stayven/starter-academic-swjn/content/home/experience.md

     location: Amsterdam
     date_start: '2018-08-10'
     date_end: '2018-09-10'
     description: Worked as the initial analyst for the WATCHMAKER project.
-Involved a combination of KNMI and ICU data, attempting to find correlations and     relationships.
+Involved a combination of KNMI and ICU data.

   - title: Data Science internship